BeLuckyDaf/c_chat/README.md

 simply run `./build_rpm.sh` in the root directory of the repository.
 The script will run `git pull`, create a tarball with the source code, put it into the SOURCES directory and run `rpmbuild ...`.

+## Development
+You can use CLion and open the CMake project, hence the `CMakeLists.txt`.

 ## Usage
 Simply run the application and follow the instructions.